jcampbell05/volcano/README.md

 ## Installation

-To install Volcano, you can use pip:
+To install Volcano, clone this repo and use pip from the directory:

 ```
-pip install volcano
+pip install .
 ```

 ## Usage